 Federal-Prison.org is a resource for the person who may have never considered that one day they would find themselves facing time in federal prison.

 The site is also a valuable source of information for

 friends and relatives of such individuals.
 Please note that information provided has been written with the minimum and lower level security prisons in mind.
 The Knowledge Base section contains dozens of original articles related to federal prison with subjects like taking a shower in federal prison, doing time in the hole in federal prison, and the black market in federal prison.
-The News section includes the latest federal prison related news, while The Book offers Federal Prison: A Comprehensive Survival Guide, which is widely regarded as the bible of minimum and low security federal prison survival.
+The News section includes the latest federal prison related news, while The Guide offers Federal Prison: A Comprehensive Survival Guide, which is widely regarded as the bible of minimum and low security federal prison survival.

 Below is a quick look at the current state of the federal prison system in the U.S. Data is as of February 2012.

 - Total number of federal prisons – 201

 - Total number of staff – 38,132